mstonya2023/build-your-own-brand/README.md

 # Next Steps

 - Give the user the option to post comments and questions
-- To enhance product features and design for better service
+- To enhance product features and design
 - To revisit code to ensure all features are rendering at top quality
 - To provide additional services for the user(customer) to choose from